ChristophRaab/NASDAQ-Dataset/README.md

 * (Optional) Preprocess on your on:
 - Raw tweets are at `Tweets.csv`
 - Run `sentqs_processing.py`
 - This creates a basic statistical dataset description, trains the embedding and plots tsne embedding and eigenspectra which needs some time.
-- Afterward the dataset is ready for usage in `data/sentqs_skipgram_embedding.npy` for usage.
+- Obtain dataset ready for usage in `data/sentqs_skipgram_embedding.npy` for usage.

 * Demo
   Run `sentqs_demo.py` for a stream machine learning demonstration using SamKNN and RSVLQ.